-- 5. The CMT regularly updates the POT, documenting changes in the participant's health status and identifying waiver and non-waiver services needed for the participant to remain safely at home.
-The Waiver Agency can assist the participant and/or his or her legal representative/legally responsible adult(s) and/or members of the circle of support with identifying providers, or other necessary services. - 6.
-The POT requires the Waiver Agency, to identify waiver services, waiver providers, and the amount and frequency of waiver services.
+5. The CMT regularly updates the POT, documenting changes in the participant's health status and identifying waiver and non-waiver services needed for the participant to remain safely at home.
+The Waiver Agency can assist the participant and/or his or her legal representative/legally responsible adult(s) and/or members of the circle of support with identifying providers, or other necessary services.

+6. The POT requires the Waiver Agency, to identify waiver services, waiver providers, and the amount and frequency of waiver services.
 The CMT is responsible for making certain that services are provided in accordance with the POT.
 The Waiver Agency, reviews the POT while conducting the LOC reevaluation.
 During the reevaluation, the Waiver Agency, reviews the POT with the participant and/or his or her legal representative/legally responsible adult(s) and/or members of the circle of support to identify any problems in the home care program.
 The CMT, is required to be present during the participant's scheduled reevaluation.
-The Waiver Agency conducts the provider visit annually to review the participant's case record and the participant's home program, including implementation of the elements of the POT.
-The Waiver Agency, together with the participant and/or his or her legal representative/legally responsible adult(s) and/or circle of support, prepares a plan for correction for issues identified during the reevaluation or the annual provider visit. - 7.
-During care management contact/activities, if it is determined that the POT does not reflect the participant's medical needs due to significant changes in the participant's condition, the Waiver Agency must consult with the participant's current primary care physician, and update or revise the POT.
+The Waiver Agency conducts the provider visit annually to review the participant's case record and the participant and/or his or her legal representative/legally responsible adult(s) and/or circle of support, prepares a plan for correction for issues identified during the reevaluation or the annual provider visit.

+7. During care management contact/activities, if it is determined that the POT does not reflect the participant's medical needs due to significant changes in the participant's condition, the Waiver Agency must consult with the participant's current primary care physician, and update or revise the POT.
 "Significant changes" are changes that suggest the need to modify the POT such as changes in the participant's health status, home setting, or availability of waiver providers.